 Public sector unions are a dominant force in organized labor in America.
 At present, there are more public sector union members than private sector union members.
 The power of public sector unions has grown significantly over the decades.
 However, such power comes with negative effects on society.
 Should the power of public sector unions be limited?
-Based on relevant issues, the power of these unions should be limited to some extent.
+Based on relevant issues, the power of these unions should be limited but only to some extent.
 This limit should address government fiscal issues and the interests of society as a whole.
 Nonetheless, addressing the influence of public sector unions is a balancing act that requires consideration for the current needs of government and society.

 The following is a brief exploration of the power of public sector unions and how it relates to politics and the economy.